chazzofalf/picascii/Readme.md

 If you feel inclined with to display gratitude, or congratulatory gestures, then just send me a pat on the back.
 (Just Send a message containing 'Picascii is so awesome! ✋️🫷🙎‍♂️' to one of the listed channels below.)

+✝️ And you feel you want to praise the ONE who should be praised (the author of the author, the author of everything) then all you got to do is say a simple prayer of gratitude.
+He is the one who put this idea in my head by making me in such a way that I would come up with something such as this.
+And if you want help for things outside of this project (such as the things of life) then you can ask Him for that too.
+He is patiently waiting.
+What do have to lose? ✝️

 If you have any concerns or suggestions then send them to the place as well.